-After meeting with an academic advisor or an admissions counselor, as appropriate, ABE students should schedule a testing appointment by contacting the Testing Center (309) 268-4899, room 106A in the Academic Building at the Normal site or email testingcenter@lincolncollege.edu.
+After meeting with an academic advisor or an admissions counselor, as appropriate, ABE students receive authorization for placement testing and an e-mail with instructions on scheduling the test.
 When scheduling a testing appointment, it is recommended that students allow two (2) hours if they are taking both exams (math and English), but the amount of time needed varies according to each individual's test-taking style.
 The math and reading tests are untimed.